jefflee-nl/trades-task/README.md

 # Trade history

-Integrate with Kraken API to show a list of recent trades for BTC-CAD.
+Integrate with Kraken API to show a list of recent trades for BTCCAD.

 Please share your screen and use CodeSandbox to complete the task.
 You might have to login to CodeSandbox. https://codesandbox.io/p/sandbox/react-ts?file=%2Fsrc%2FApp.tsx